Spajki001/software-engineering-course/lab7/README.md

-# Lab 6 - Django from scratch
+# Lab 7 - Django

+# Continue your `myimgur` project and do the project

-## Konfiguriraj python virtual environment
+## Configure python virtual environment

 https://realpython.com/python-virtual-environments-a-primer/